algorhythmic/algorhythmic/README.md

 ## Hi there, I'm David 👋

 - 🔭 I’m currently working on updating my digital footprint!
-My personal website is under construction as I swap from jekyll to streamlit.
 - 🌱 I’m currently learning all manner of things related to web-development and data science!
 Taking a breadth-first approach to improving my full-stack competency while building out a project showcasing website.
 - 💬 Ask me about the latest project I'm working on!
 - ⚡ Fun fact: I've been a member of github since 2012!
-Just don't look at my contribution history 😅

 <!--
 **algorhythmic/algorhythmic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.